theobald-software/theobald-software.github.io/content/_en/xtract-is/open-hub-service-ohs.md

 The following section describes the functions of the Xtract OHS component of Xtract IS.<br>
 The Xtract IS OHS Compomente is an SSIS data source that can be used to run OHS InfoSpoke and/or OHS process chains to receive the data.

+{: .box-warning}
+**Warning!** **Missing Authorization**
+To use the OHS component, access to the designated authority objects (RFC) in SAP must be available.
+For more information, see the knowledge base article on [SAP User Rights: OHS](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#ohs).

 {: .box-tip }
 **Tip:** To get information on the basics, refer to [Getting Started with Xtract IS](./getting-started). <br>